 - Frustrated Patients (50th percentile) – This average measurement reveals the level of frustration that patients experience after leaving the emergency room and receiving care.

 - Overall Patient Satisfaction (98th percentile) – This extremely high measurement reveals the patient’s overall experience when receiving cares and services from every department in the hospital.

 Bloodstream Infection Rate

 The Illinois Department of Public Health (IDPH) monitors bloodstream infection rates involving Methicillin-resistant Staphylococcus aureus (MRSA) and Clostridium difficile infection (CDI).
-The information on these contagious diseases are obtained through laboratory testing results obtained from patients who have been at the facility for at least four days.
+The data on these contagious diseases are obtained through laboratory testing results obtained from patients who have been at the facility for at least four days.

 The IDPH monitors these summary measurements to determine if the rate of contagious bloodstream infections at the hospital are statistically higher or lower than the national average.
 For 2015, the bloodstream infection rate at OSF Holy Family Medical Center involve: